Philippe De Lacy

-Philippe De Lacy (July 25, 1917 – July 29, 1995) was a French-American silent film era child actor who became a film producer, director, and cinematographer in adulthood.
+Philippe De Lacy (July 25, 1917 – July 29, 1995) was a French-born American child actor who became a film producer, director, and cinematographer in adulthood.

 Early life

 Born during World War I, the already fatherless Philippe lost his mother and five siblings when a German shell devastated the family home.
 Only two days old at the time of tragedy, the boy was kept alive, but barely, in the basement of his grandmother's house.
-He was adopted by Mrs. Edith De Lacy, who was associated with the U.S. Woman's Overseas Hospital.
-After the war ended, Mrs. De Lacy brought Philippe to America, where his stunning looks soon created opportunities for him as a model for magazine advertisements.
+He was adopted by Mrs. Edith De Lacy, who was associated with the U.S. Women's Overseas Hospital.

+After the war ended, Mrs. De Lacy brought Philippe to America, where his looks soon created opportunities for him as a model for magazine advertisements.
 His modeling assignments brought him to the attention of Hollywood, and he appeared in his first film in a bit part at the age of four.

-Phillipe's childhood story was used as the subject of a fictional children's book, Little Philippe of Belgium, written by Madeline Brandeis as part of her "Children of the World" series.
+Philippe's childhood story became the basis for a fictional children's book titled Little Philippe of Belgium, written by Madeline Brandeis as part of her "Children of the World" series.

 Career

 Early career

 De Lacy freelanced for several studios in the 1920s, but mostly for Paramount.
 In 1924 he played the role of Michael Darling in the classic silent version of Peter Pan, with Betty Bronson.
 He played the young Don Juan at ten years of age in John Barrymore's Don Juan (1926), and in 1927 he played the young prince Karl Heinrich in Ernst Lubitsch's memorable The Student Prince in Old Heidelberg, which also starred Ramon Novarro and Norma Shearer.
 Also in 1927 he starred with Greta Garbo and John Gilbert in Love, an updated version of the Tolstoy novel Anna Karenina in which he played the young son of Anna, Serezha Karenin.

 When the sound era arrived De Lacy's acting career was declining, and he never made the transition from child actor to adult.
 Apart from his films, De Lacy also did some work in the theatre.
 However he had lost his boyish charm by his early teens and retired from the screen in the early 1930s.